How to exercise your pelvic floor muscles to avoid incontinence

 When you are pregnant there are a number of changes that occur to your body, some will have a direct effect on your pelvic floor muscles.
 The most obvious effect is the weight of your baby pressing down on these muscles, which may result in urinary leakage especially when exercising, coughing or sneezing.

 Having strong pelvic floor muscles will help you to minimise any leakage before and after your baby is born.
-If you don’t experience urinary leakage during your pregnancy you are less likely to experience it after giving birth.
+The doctors from https://www.sydneyobstetricianclinic.com.au/ say that if you don’t experience urinary leakage during your pregnancy you are less likely to experience it after giving birth.
 A strong pelvic floor will also aid in a quicker recovery following the delivery of your baby by a natural birth.
 And the more familiar you are with your pelvic floor muscles the more able you are to relax it during the delivery of your baby.

 Let’s have a closer look.